Home > Developing Well > Children and young people's wellbeing > Child Poverty

 The Housing Act 2004 allows local housing authorities to designate areas for Selective Licensing to support the improvement of privately rented properties, providing certain conditions are met.
 A key element of the scheme is the comprehensive inspection programme which enables the council to identify properties which fall below standards as defined by the housing health and safety rating system, and to offer advice and support to landlords on how they can improve standards.
 License fees are also used to employ a dedicated antisocial behaviour (ASB) officer whose role it is to offer advice and to support landlords when tackling ASB from their tenants.

-From 2019 all privately rented Housing in Multiple Occupation (HMOs) located within the designated area is subject to selective licensing (in additon to existing mandatory licensing).
+From 2019 all privately rented housing of multiple occupation (HMOs) located within the designated area is subject to selective licensing (in additon to existing mandatory licensing).
 For further information see Blackpool Council Housing Licenses page.

-[1] PHE Public Health Outcomes Framework, Percentage of all dependent children under 16 in relative low income households, 2019/20
+[1] Office for Health Improvement and Disparities Public Health Outcomes Framework, Percentage of all dependent children under 16 in relative low income households, 2024/25.
+[Accessed May 2026].

 [2] Institute for Health Equity; 2010.
-Fairer Society, Healthy Lives: strategic review of health inequalities in England post 2010
+Fairer Society, Healthy Lives: strategic review of health inequalities in England post 2010.
+[Accessed May 2026].

 [8] Children's Commissioner (2021) Child Poverty: the crisis we can't keep ignoring, January 2021.